MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 ### DEFINE (Optional)

 The optional **DEFINE** keyword introduces one or more calculated entity definitions that exist only for the duration of the query.
 Unlike EVALUATE, there can only be one DEFINE block with one or more definitions in a DAX query.
 DEFINE must precede the first EVALUATE statement and are valid for all EVALUATE statements in the query.
-Definitions can be variables, measures, tables<sup>[1](#not-rec)</sup>, and columns<sup>[1](#not-rec)</sup>.Definitions can reference other definitions that appear before or after the current definition.
+Definitions can be variables, measures, tables<sup>[1](#not-rec)</sup>, and columns<sup>[1](#not-rec)</sup>.
+Definitions can reference other definitions that appear before or after the current definition.
 At least one definition is required if the DEFINE keyword is included in a query.

 **DEFINE MEASURE** is a common scenario to build new measures or edit existing measures in a semantic model.
 When the measure already exists in the model, the DAX query will use the measure DAX formula defined in the query.
 This is helpful for testing measures with a DAX query before updating the model.